 The song performed much better on the Adult Contemporary chart (which was then called Hot Adult Contemporary Tracks).
 It spent 18 weeks on that chart, one less than it spent on the Hot 100.
 However, it spent two weeks at #1 on that chart, starting with the week ending December 13, 1980 (chart | magazine).

-While “Never Be the Same” did not make the year-end Hot 100 for either 1980 or 1981 (unlike three other Christopher Cross songs), it did make it onto the year-end Adult Contemporary chart for 1981 at #31 (magazine).
+While “Never Be the Same” did not make Billboard’s year-end Hot 100 for either 1980 or 1981 (unlike three other Christopher Cross songs), it did make it onto the year-end Adult Contemporary chart for 1981 at #31 (magazine).

 After “Never Be the Same”